Bar Design Seating Guidelines for Bars & Restaurants

 RICK UZUBELL

-Rick Uzubell is a food and beverage (F&B) consultant and well-known bar design expert with years of experience serving hotels, restaurants, sports bars and destination bars.
-He has developed a command of bar design solutions involving equipment, systems and finishes that bridges the "Gray Zone" between interior designers and architects.
+President of Cabaret Design Group, Rick holds a degree in mechanical engineering from Purdue University, and is a F&B consultant and well-known bar design expert with years of experience serving hotels, restaurants, sports bars and destination bars.
+He has developed a command of bar design solutions involving ergonomics, equipment, systems and finishes that bridges the "Gray Zone" between interior designers and architects.
 He's also a champion of ADA design in commercial bar applications.
 Through his unique architectural engineering approach he calls "Integrated Bar Design," Rick solves complex bar design challenges beyond the expertise of typical design professionals.
 His proudest achievements include curved bar design solutions using the modular bar die system and steel as a core design element.
 As a commercial bar design specialist, Rick has cutting-edge knowledge of draft beer systems, liquor systems, keg room design and batch cocktail systems.
 He will add significant value to any commercial bar design project.
 Rick is a proud member of the F&B consortium known as the "Magnificent 7".
-Additionally, he has authored nearly 100 articles and 80 YouTube videos on bar design and these can be found on his Cabaret Design Group website and Bar Designers YouTube channel.
-Today, Rick's influence extends across the U.S., Canada, and various offshore applications.

 Scroll To Top